dfreeman500/City-data/README.md

    or

     run **flask_app.py** for GUI and to run batches with some autosuggestions.
+This option still produces a csv in the root directory, however, graphs are not available.
 If running flask_app.py, enter http://localhost:8000/ into web browser once program is running.

     * Program written in Python 3.8.6